C-Mierez/Foundry-Starter-Template/README.md

 #### Test configuration
 - Default Verbosity set to `-vvv`
-- Block timestamp set to `1681830000` instead of the unrealistic `1` default.
+- Block timestamp set to `1680318000` (April 1st, 2023) instead of the unrealistic `1` default value.
 - Increased amount of runs for **Fuzz and Invariant Tests** to `500`.

 ### Makefile